darkpalacestudio/manuals/chameleon/manual/02_introduction.md

 and while they are not as popular or well-known as other types of filters, they play a crucial role when it comes to shaping sound and can be used to create almost all other filter types.

 In general, an allpass filter is characterized by the fact that they pass through all frequencies  without a change in level.
 This means that by themselves it is unable to shape frequencies one would normally do with a bell-, shelf-, notch- or any other type of filter.

-They do, however, introduce a phase shift which can be used for other creative purposes.
+They do, however, introduce a phase shift which can be used for creative purposes.
 As the phase shift is frequency dependant, you can think of this as a frequency-dependant delay.
-Whereas standard delays delay the complete signal, an allpass filter delays different frequencies by different amounts of time
+Whereas standard delays delay the complete signal by a fixed amount of time, an allpass filter delays different frequencies by different amounts of time.
 <span class="spacer"/>

 ## Chameleon Plugins

 <span class="txt-green">Chameleon 1</span> and <span class="txt-green">Chameleon2</span> are your
 bread and butter allpass-filters.
+They can be used to alter phase correlations in a precise and controlled way.
-By mixing, adding and/or subtracting the processed signal from the dry signal they can create low-, notch-, high- and bandpass-filters, See section @sec:examples for further details.
+Furthermore, by adding to and/or subtracting the processed signal from the dry signal, they can create low-, notch-, high- and bandpass-filters.
+See section @sec:examples for further details.

 <span class="txt-green">Chameleon N</span> stacks multiple 2nd order allpass filters at the same
 frequency, resulting in a Nth order allpass filter that allows for wild processing as the phase